Applying for Benefits

 - Request your Military transcripts:

-5) Placement testing - If you are asked to take the placement test, you can look up the days and times the test is offered, as well as sample questions here: Placement Test
+- Placement testing - If you are asked to take the placement test, you can look up the days and times the test is offered, as well as sample questions Testing Services site.

-6) Program Advisement and Registration - Once you are accepted, you can register with an Academic Advisor or the Deparment in which your major is held.
+- Program Advisement and Registration - Once you are accepted, you can register with an Academic Advisor or the Department in which your major is held.